iluvjava/Maths/Notebook 2.0 obsidian/AMATH 503 Intro to Partial Differential Equations/Adjoint BVPs Systems.md

 $$
 then the potantial candidate for the operator $L^*[v] = \partial_x^2[a_2v] - \partial_x[a_1v] + a_0v$.
 The part of the proof is now complete.

+**Remarks**

+Again, the regularity conditions for the coefficient functions $a_0, a_1, a_2$ are unclear to me.
+The domain of the adjoint operator is all function $v$ such that it's orthogonal under the bilinear mapping $P[u, v]|_a^b$.
+I think it is, the boundary conditions for the dual problem, implicitly.
+It is to my curiosity that that boundary conditions of the dual might also be the adjoint of something from the primal (the original).

 ---
 ### **Sturm Liouville System is Self Adjoint**